nystudio107/seomatic/README.md

 ## Changelog

-### 1.1.0 -- 2016.02.10
+### 1.1.0 -- 2016.02.07

-* [Added] Added all of the schema.org Organization types to Identity and Creator settings
+* [Added] Added all of the schema.org Organization types to Identity settings
 * [Added] SEOmatic Meta FieldTypes now have settings that let you restrict the Asset Sources available to them
 * [Added] SEOmatic Meta FieldTypes now let you set the default Source settings for each field
 * [Added] SEOmatic Meta FieldTypes now let you choose if the Source can be changed when editing an entry